We have been working on soil eco-system and bio-chemistry for almost 50 years now starting in California USA in the 1960s.

 PLANTEE INCREASES CROP DURABILITY IN A WARMING CLIMATE:

 Roy Research and Technology has successfully grown Swarna rice using solely Plantee in Birbhum district of West Bengal, India.
 This rice was tested and found to have higher starch, carbohydrate and protein content.
 It also withstood stress situations like flooding and drought.

 Plantee protects the plant from bacteria and fungus that cause stem and root rot by building immunity.
 Warm and wetter weather and flooding increases the spread of fungus and bacteria on plants and crops destroying crop yield.

 Plantee produces flowers that stay fresh after cutting much longer and increases the vase life of flowers.
 Plantee helps the flowering plant bear warmer weather because of climate change.

-The Plantee products naturally synchronize with the soil biochemistry and eco-system and don’t require continuous fertilizer like the low-priced nitrogen and phosphate solutions in the guise of nutrients.
+Plantee naturally synchronizes with the soil biochemistry and eco-system and don’t require continuous fertilizer like the low-priced nitrogen and phosphate solutions in the guise of nutrients.

 Most of the inorganic fertilizer used in agriculture is wasted in runoff to the ocean.
 The overall savings will be much more with Plantee because top soil will be produced in the sand or laterite soil